chunlinwang/websocket-demo/README.md

 ## How to integrate new provider
 Ideally, we should use always websocket to fetch the data.
-All classes should inherit an abstract class `OrderBookWebSocketGatewayAbstract`.
+All classes should inherit an abstract class `OrderBookWebSocketAbstract`.
 If you want to check the details, please read [this doc](app/src/orderbook/websockets/README.md).

 ## Deploy this project to the production.